-Company Name Crew Mer (Print) Date 1.
-Biosecurity rules and standard animal welfare practices need to be obeyed.
-If biosecurity rules are not being followed by fellow employees, contact supervisor.
-2. Safety rules of the farm must be followed.
-If the safety rules of the farm are not being obeyed, contact the supervisor.
-3. Injured or sick birds need to be cared for.
-Contact supervisor if you have the action to be taken with such birds. e questions about 4.
-Proper euthanasia of sick, injured or cull birds will be conducted by a trained employee.
-Contact supervisor if you are unable to perform this task.
+Compan y Name Crew Me ember Name (Print) Date 1.
+Biosecurity rules and standard animal welfare practices need to be obe rules are not being followed by fellow employees, contact supervisor. yed.
+If biosecurity 2.
+Safety rules of the farm must be followed.
+If the safety rules of the farm obeyed, contact the supervisor. n are not being 3.
+Injured or sick birds need to be cared for.
+Contact supervisor if you have the action to be taken with such birds. ve questions abou 4.
+Proper euthanasia of sick, injured or cull birds will be conducted by a t Contact supervisor if you are unable to perform this task. rained employee.
 5. All birds (live or dead) will be handled with respect and dignity.
-Proper handling and catching methods to minimize stress must be followed.
-Any person not adhering to this should be reported to supervisor.
-Crew Me mber Signature: - Superviso or Signature: Company:
+Proper catching methods to minimize stress must be followed.
+Any person no should be reported to supervisor.
+Crew Me ember Signature: Supervis or Signature: Company: .